-Ciao from coffee lover (AKA the passionate nomad, kiwitravelwriter) Heather Hapeta
+Ciao from coffee lover Heather Hapeta – the kiwitravelwriter

 - espresso / short black – basis for all coffee styles, espresso is full-flavoured, fragrant, with a velvety body and lingering after-taste; single serving in a demi-tasse (small cup)

 - macchiato – a single or double espresso shot, just stained with frothed milk

 - long black – single serving of espresso, with the same amount of hot water added; served in large cup filled to just under the top, or sometimes with the water provided separately